ymirapp/docs/docs/guides/new-relic.md

 For this reason, it's not a good idea to leave New Relic on all the time in a production environment.
 You should only use New Relic as a diagnostic tool and turn it off when you don't need it.
 This isn't ideal, but it's a current limitation with serverless and APM tools.

+## Requirements

+To install the New Relic in your Ymir project, you'll need to:

+ * Use [container image deployment][3]
+ * Use `x86_64` as your [`architecture`][4]

 ## Configuring your Ymir project to use New Relic

-With this out of the way, we can look at how to configure your Ymir project to send application performance data to New Relic.
-First, you'll need to switch your project to use container image deployment.
-If you haven't done so already, you can refer to [this guide][3].
+Once your project satisfies the above requirements, we can look at how to configure your Ymir project to send application performance data to New Relic.
+You'll need to replace your project's `Dockerfile` with the one below.

-Once that's done, you'll to edit your project's `Dockerfile` and replace it with the content below:

 ```docker
 FROM --platform=linux/x86_64 ymirapp/php-runtime:php-<PHP_VERSION>